tbbbk/tbbbk.github.io/INSTALL.md

 $ git clone git@github.com:<your-username>/<your-repo-name>.git
 ```

-Starting version [v0.3.5](https://github.com/alshedivat/al-folio/releases/tag/v0.3.5), **al-folio** will automatically re-deploy your webpage each time you push new changes to your repository! :sparkles:
+Starting version [v0.3.5](https://github.com/alshedivat/al-folio/releases/tag/v0.3.5), **al-folio** will automatically re-deploy your webpage each time you push new changes to your repository! ✨

 ## Local setup on Windows